How to apply for driving examiner jobs and how the recruitment process works, including the assessments and training you'll take.

 The recruitment process makes sure you’re assessed thoroughly and given the right training.

-You’ll be put on the merit list and considered for a job offer if you pass all 3 stages.
+You’ll be put on the merit list and considered for a job offer if you pass both stages.
 You’ll then take training to learn how to carry out driving tests.

-You’re only allowed one attempt at the test.
+You’re only allowed one attempt at the assessment.

 DVSA can’t give you feedback on your result because of the high numbers of people taking the test.